 Now with watches, eyewear lines, a variety of perfumes, a shoe line, a ready-to-wear line, and many more, the Prada group has diversified its product line massively.
 By purchasing shares in other designers, they have grown to be a mainstay within the industry.

 With a close eye on its heritage and an unorthodox approach to styling, the Prada brand has had massive growth over the last 50 years while at the same time keeping close ties to its origins and what it stands for.
-The history of this brand and its infamously understated logo is a fascinating one.
+The Prada logo is a fascinating story of brand evolution.

 - The Prada logo has remained unchanged since 1919, using only various variations of the logo depending on the product.